 I use this on my new site because I’m not ready to start paying for my newsletter just yet.
 It’s a wonderful tool for beginner’s and is free up to 1000 subscribers.
 You also get the ability to create automations which is usually a paid feature in other programs.
 You can also create landing pages and they allow you to segment their lists which are features that are lacking in other programs unless you pay.

 I’m in love with Leadboxes and they are the #1 way to grow your email list.
 Offer a freebie and make it easy peasy for subscribers to get on your list at the click of a button.
+It works wonderfully on desktop and mobile and is the #1 system to deliver email opt-ins.

 I’ve taken a lot of classes but these are the only ones worth mentioning